enovz/APIs-based-on-directory-structure/README.md

 # APIs-based-on-directory-structure

+Synopsis

 Attempt of automating API routes generation based on lib/api/resources directory structure.

-The idea was to have a fast setup for working on one resource at a time.
-Each directory (resource) in the api/lib/resources directory is treated as a route.
+Needs a lot of work and love.

+Code Example

-For instance the api/lib/resources/dogs directory is treated as a dogs resource of an API.
+In the api/resources directory every directory(resource) is treated as an API route.
-The dogs resource is defined by:
-                                1. a model of Dog (mongoose model).
-                                2. actions (array of allowed actions dogs resource)
-                                3. a controller (the controller defines implemetations of actions from the actions array)

-1. model is a plain mongoose model

-2. actions:
-          2.1. actions is an array of actions allowed on the resource 2.2. an action is defined as an object that describes an action:
-                    {
-                      method: "get",
-                      parameter: "",
-                      func: "getAll"
-                    },
-                    {
-                      method: "get",
-                      parameter: "/:id",
-                      func: "getById"
-                    }
-          2.3. method of action is a http verb (since a resource is provided depending on the reqest verb type) 2.4. parameter of action is an empty string or an ":id" (since every action needs data to respond with data, except getAll)
-          2.5. func is a function responsible for executing the requested action (controller function)

-3.controller:
-          3.1. defines methods that execute on a given resource 3.2. method names are same as action func (the controller and actions are linked)
+-api
+  -resources
+    -dogs

+Results in generation of a route like: api/dogs

+Motivation

+A short description of the motivation behind the creation and maintenance of the project.
+This should explain why the project exists.

+Installation

+Provide code examples and explanations of how to get the project.

+API Reference

+Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
+For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

+Tests

+Describe and show how to run the tests with code examples.

+Contributors

+Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

+License

+A short snippet describing the license (MIT, Apache, etc.)